samply/beam/README.md

 ```

 - `from`: BeamID of the client who requested the socket connection
 - `to`: BeamIDs of the intended recipients.
-For this type of Task this is guarnteed to be be exactly one.
+For this type of Task this is guaranteed to be be exactly one.
 - `id`: A UUID v4 which identifies the socket connection and is used by the recipient to connect to this socket (see [here](#connecting-to-a-socket-request)).
 - `ttl`: The time too live of this socket task.
 After this time has elapsed the recipient can no longer connect to the socket.
 (Already established connections are not effected)
 ## API